Convicted Gentlemen® Foundation

 Structure creates order — but only while it's imposed.

-I. Internal Standard
+Internal Standard

-II.
 Stability

-III.
 Self-Regulation

-Reduced dependence on rules, oversight, or enforcement.
+The ability to manage behavior without reliance on rules, oversight, or enforcement.

 Opportunity requires stewardship.

-Without it, outcomes aren’t sustainable.
+Without it, outcomes are not sustainable.

 Please reach us at contact@convictedgentlemen.org if you cannot find an answer to your question.

-We help develop the internal capacity for self-governance.
+We develop the internal capacity for self-governance.

 The program is delivered in small group settings facilitated by approved volunteers.